Brand Names: Panhematin

-Hemin is an enzyme inhibitor that is made from red blood cells.
-It works by lowering the production of a certain enzyme in the body.
+Hemin is made of red blood cells processed from human blood.
+Hemin works by lowering the production of a certain enzyme in the body.

 Hemin is used to treat the symptoms of occasional attacks of porphyria related to the menstrual cycle in women.
 Hemin helps control symptoms such as pain, increased heart rate or blood pressure, and changes in mental status.

 Hemin is not a cure for porphyria.
 It will only control the symptoms of a porphyria episode.

 Hemin may also be used for purposes not listed in this medication guide.